Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-75-sutures.md

 But certain tricks had survived.

 He opened the airlock and spent a little air blowing out its interior, scattering his supply of probes to the void.
-Then he picked a direction---almost randomly, just so long as it didn’t take him *toward* his enemy---and went to warp.
+Then he picked a direction - almost randomly, just so long as it didn’t take him *toward* his enemy - and went to warp.

 From the Hunters’ perspective, he hoped, what they’d see was a starburst firework of sudden, bright contacts all shooting off every which way.
 A few would *clearly* be his message buoys, the megalight messengers intended to sprint beyond the wormhole suppressor and jump home with his intelligence.